|

 to overcome Yama, the Lord of the Dead.

-is revered by the Buddhists as a god of wisdom, and master of knowledge
+the Buddhists as a god of wisdom, and master of knowledge and meditation.

-gsed.
-In Japanese mythology he is known as Dâi itoku-myôô
+mythology he is known as Dâi itoku-myôô and represented

-and represented with only six heads, six hands, six feet, and surrounded
+with only six heads, six hands, six feet, and surrounded by flames.

 |